ABOUT 1ST ON THE LIST

 Whether we are providing Website Redesign and SEO Consulting or actively involved in your campaign we aim to provide:

-So you’ve decided to redesign your website …
+So you’ve decided to update your website design …

-Making the decision to redesign your website (no matter how small or big the redesign) can have a SIGNIFICANT effect on the life of your business and on the future of your success.
+Making the decision to redesign your website (no matter how small or big it may be) can have a SIGNIFICANT effect on the life of your business and on the future of your success.

-There are many underlying reasons to redesign your website:
+There are many underlying reasons for the new website look:

-When relying on your new website redesign to do any of these things you cannot afford to underestimate the impact (both good and bad) that a redesign may have on your rankings.
+When relying on your new website to do any of these things you cannot afford to underestimate the impact (both good and bad) that a website redesign may have on your rankings.

-Whether you are planning to redesign a site that has already been optimized or you intend to optimize the new site redesign after the fact, take heed from some important lessons that a number of our clients have learned the hard way.
+Whether you are planning to redesign a site that has already been optimized or you intend to optimize the new updated website after the fact, take heed from some important lessons that a number of our clients have learned the hard way.

 First, you need to tell the search engines you’ve moved.